itom-project/plugins/libmodbus/docs/LibModBus.rst

 =====

 Values can be read or written via modbus communication using the *getVal(dObj)* and *setVal(dObj)* functions.
 The dataObject *dObj* needs to be two dimensional with the first dimension set to 1, the second dimension has to have the exact size of the numbers of written or read registers.
-As modbus uses 16bit integer values, dObj should be initialized as 'uint16'.
+As modbus uses 16bit integer values, dObj must be initialized as 'uint16'.

 .. code-block:: python